Discover YOUR Strong

 Once-a-Week Sound Too Good to be True?

 Science tells us our muscle fibers need a certain degree of stimulation, or intensity, in order to strengthen and tone muscles and boost metabolism.
-Our slow-motion, high-intensity workout is one of the most effective ways for you to achieve all of those benefits.
+Our slow-motion, high-impact workout is one of the most effective ways for you to achieve all of those benefits.

 You’ll be guided, one-on-one during each workout to ensure the equipment is set up properly and you’re using perfect form.
 Because you’re working muscles to momentary “failure” (and at our studio “failure” is good!) you’ll need 5-7 days of rest in between workouts.
 That’s why we recommend training twice per week at the most!